-There are five key thematic sections in the book i.e. Perspectives in Public Health, Community Health in Practice, Planning, Built and Social Environment, Community Health, Digital and Mobile Health, and how we can build sustainable health in the community.
+There are five key thematic sections in the book: perspectives in public health; community health in practise; planning, built, and social environment and community health; digital and mobile health; and, towards sustainable health in the community.
 Each theme explores the leading research and trends.
-The book aims to help achieve the shared goal of healthier communities and quality of life for the residents.
+This book aims to help achieve the shared goal of healthier communities and quality of life for the residents.

 This collaborative work should be a very useful handbook to health professionals and government bodies in the planning of initiatives to improve population health, prevent chronic diseases, control infectious diseases and outbreaks, and prepare for natural disasters.
-The book integrates research and practice of public health in the community.
+This handbook integrates research and practise of public health in the community.

 Table of Contents